jovana/remko-heat-pump/README.md

-# REMKO.de Heat Pump - API
+# REMKO.de Heat Pump - Home Assistant Integration

 If your REMKO Heat Pump has a SmartControl interface and it has connected to your lan network.
 You can send POST commands to control settings.

+![dashboard_remko.png]

 ## REMKO WKF-Compact
 This manual has been tested on a WKF120 device, running software version **4.23**.